SreeramGovindanRajendran/SreeramGovindanRajendran/README.md

 14. Use By element instead of PageFactory so that dynamic xpath can be created which is not possible in pagefactory
 15. PageFactory may give stale element reference or Null pointer exception - so avoid using it
 16. Create enums and ExplicitWaitFactory for waits
-17. Use Inheritance only for IS A property
+17. Use Inheritance only if it satisfies IS A relationship and many methods of super class needs to used in subclass